Kaspar Hauser: Evidence uncovered in the 1870s

 In 1876, Otto Mittelstädt presented evidence against the hereditary prince theory, with official documents concerning the infant prince's emergency baptism, autopsy and burial.
 In his Historical Mysteries, Andrew Lang summarises the results:"It is true that the Grand Duchess was too ill to be permitted to see her dead baby, in 1812, but the baby's father, grandmother, and aunt, with the ten Court physicians, the nurses and others, must have seen it, in death, and it is too absurd to suppose, on no authority, that they were all parties to the White Lady's plot."

 Historian Fritz Trautz went so far as to write that, "The silly fairytale, which to this day moves many pens and has found much belief, was fully disproved in Otto Mittelstädt's book."
 Letters of the Grand Duke's mother, published in 1951, give detailed accounts of the infant prince's birth, illness and death, which would also disprove the hereditary prince theory.

 DNA analyses

 In November 1996, the German magazine Der Spiegel reported an attempt to genetically match a blood sample from underwear thought to have been Hauser's.
-This analysis was performed in laboratories at the Forensic Science Service in Birmingham, England, and the LMU Institute of Legal Medicine at the University of Munich in Germany.
+This analysis was performed in laboratories at the Forensic Science Service in Birmingham, England, and the Institute of Legal Medicine at LMU Munich in Germany.
 Comparisons with descendants of the princely family proved that the blood examined could not have come from the hereditary prince of Baden.

 In 2024, a new study corroborating previous analysis by massive parallel sequencing ruled out the prince theory by demonstrating that the mitochondrial DNA haplotypes in all samples attributed to Hauser including the previously examined blood sample were identical and different from the mitochondrial lineage of the House of Baden.